The 10 most innovative travel companies of 2022

 2. Atlys

-For quick travel visas and up-to-date COVID restrictions
+For quick travel visas and up-to-date COVID-19 restrictions

 Atlys makes it simple to get visas and other required travel documents.
 Its well-organized app allows travelers to do things like fill out visa applications, schedule required appointments, take passport photos at home, and securely store travel documents and information for future use.
 Atlys also keeps track of countries’ COVID-19 and other health-related restrictions, like vaccination and testing requirements at home and abroad.